 In this blog, we will implement one of the most common classification algorithms in machine learning: decision trees

 We will first implement it in Python using the sci-kit learn library.
 This requires experience in using Python as a scripting language.
 Then, we will implement it on the AI & Analytics Engine which requires absolutely no programming experience.
-It is a drag and drop data science and machine learning platform for business users to data scientists - who want to quickly and seamlessly automate an accelerate insight extraction from data (with no prior coding experience required).
+It is a drag and drop data science and machine learning platform for business users to data scientists - who want to quickly and seamlessly automate an accelerated insight extraction from data (Bonus: No prior coding experience required).

 Don’t believe what you just read?
 You can get started with the platform without paying a dime.